fhorta/palette2colormap/README.md

 You can run a sample (as attached) or import the code and create/shift your colormap.

-I really recommend using Anaconda to get dependencies:
+I highly recommend using Anaconda to get dependencies: https://www.continuum.io/downloads

     conda create --name cmap python=3
     source activate cmap #or whatever name you like